curry-packages/currypp/src/CPP/README_Contracts.txt

 ------------------------------------------------------------------------
-A transformation tool to generate a Curry module with assertion checking from pre/postconditions and specifications.
+The preprocessor contains a transformation tool to generate a Curry module with assertion checking from pre/postconditions and specifications.

-Sergio Antoy, Michael Hanus

-August 12, 2016
+The tool is implemented in the module `CPP.Contracts`.

 ------------------------------------------------------------------------
 How to use the tool: